 Addison’s disease occurs when the adrenal cortex is damaged and the adrenal glands do not produce enough steroid hormones called cortisol and aldosterone.
 Cortisol regulates the body’s reaction to stressful situations.
-Aldosterone helps with sodium and potassium production.
-Additionally, they both produce sex hormones.
+Aldosterone helps with sodium and potassium regulation.
+Additionally, the adrenal cortex produces sex hormones (androgen).

-There are two major causes for Addison’s disease: primary adrenal insufficiency and secondary adrenal insufficiency.
+There are two major classifications for Addison’s disease: primary adrenal insufficiency and secondary adrenal insufficiency.
 For proper treatment, your doctor will need to find out which type is responsible for your condition.

 Primary Adrenal Insufficiency Causes